 The adoption of these resolutions will become effective 20 calendar days after the mailing of this Information Statement.
-We will mail this Information Statement on or about July 13, 2009.
+We expect to mail this Information Statement on July $[\cdot]$ , 2009.
 The Board of Directors is not soliciting your proxy in connection with the adoption of these resolutions and is not requesting proxies from stockholders.